nathanroberts/nathanroberts.github.io/work/voia.md

 ## Income and Asset Verification

 {: .f4-l .lh-copy .dark-gray .mb4}
 We're exploring some user flows and features for leveraging data to verify income and assets in lending.
 These few screens are part of a larger exploration demonstrating a user being presented with the ability to verify their income and assets in a digital loan process (an online mortgage application, for example).
-For more information on this project, let's chat 😊

 {: .wider}
 ![Find your FI](/assets/img/experian/verification-01.jpg "Find your FI"){: .mb2 .mt2}